SystemsApproach/sdn/netvirt.rst

 and so on, but we distribute out some of the control functions to improve the scalability of the system.

-ovn-northd, a centralized component, translates the logical network configuration, expressed in terms of conventional network concepts like switching and routing, into logical datapath flows, which it stores in the *OVN Southbound Database*.
-We referred to this in the generic architecture above as *realized state*.
+A centralized component, ``ovn-northd``, translates the logical network configuration, expressed in terms of conventional network concepts like switching and routing, into logical datapath flows, which it stores in the *OVN Southbound Database*.

-Logical data path flows provide an abstract representation of the forwarding rules that will eventually be populated in the data plane, specified in a way that is independent of the physical location of VMs.
-So, for example, if VM A and VM B are on the same logical switch, a logical datapath flow to forward packets sent by A to B is entered in the OVN Southbound database.
+Logical data path flows provide an abstract representation of the forwarding rules that are populated in the data plane, specified in a way that is independent of the physical location of VMs.
+For example, if VM A and VM B are on the same logical switch, a logical datapath flow to forward packets sent by A to B is entered in the OVN Southbound database.
 But there is not enough information to actually forward packets in this